donishadsmith/neurocaps/README.md

 from neurocaps.extraction import TimeseriesExtractor from neurocaps.analysis import CAP

-"""If an asterisk '*' is after a name, all cofounds starting with the term preceding the paramter will be used. in this case, all parameters starting with cosine will be used.""" confounds = ["cosine*", "trans_x", "trans_x_derivative1", "trans_y",
+"""If an asterisk '*' is after a name, all confounds starting with the term preceding the parameter will be used. in this case, all parameters starting with cosine will be used.""" confounds = ["cosine*", "trans_x", "trans_x_derivative1", "trans_y",
              "trans_y_derivative1", "trans_z","trans_z_derivative1",